davidevandro/happy/README.md

 ## Description

-An application to help users to organize visits to orphanages near them.
+A web application to help users to organize visits to orphanages near them.

 ## Features